garrysjh/NTUMart/README.md

-# SPORTSapp
+# NTUMart

-A computer vision model mobile app
+A marketplace for NTU students, upgraded.